 The first thing to understand about China’s unemployment data is that it only represents urban regions.
 Rural areas are completely neglected.
 Secondly, even while calculating urban unemployment, the numbers do not take into account the massive migrant worker population in these areas.
 This is due to the Chinese policy of “Hukou” that divides the population into urban and rural citizens.
-When a rural resident migrates to an urban region for work, they retain the rural residential status.
+When rural residents migrate to urban regions for work, they retain their rural residential status.

 Subscribe to our Newsletter!